 Bloom Brew

-Bloom Brew is located in West Newton along the banks of the Youghiogheny River and is just across the river from the Great Allegheny Passage (which was the trip I was on when I had a chance to visit this Laurel Highlands brewery).
+Bloom Brew is located in West Newton along the banks of the Youghiogheny River and is just across the river from the Great Allegheny Passage (which I was biking when I had a chance to visit this Laurel Highlands brewery for the first time).

 Unity Brewing